Wyoming fluorescent minerals

 Long wave ultraviolet light

-Long & short wave UV lights
+Long & short wave ultraviolet light

 Short wave ultraviolet light